niplav/site/life_advice.md

 	you as they did for them, continue searching
 	* The more similar their constraints to yours, the better
 	* This probably disqualifies this whole text, but whatever
-18. Structured Procrastination <!--TODO: link--> might work for you.
+18. [Structured Procrastination](https://structuredprocrastination.com) might work for you.
 It does for me.
 19. Fight tooth and nail for Slack<!--TODO: link-->.
 FIRE<!--TODO:
 	link-->, fewer addictions (even small ones like mindless internet browsing), no debt, fewer physical objects you own, and less